01 of 11

 Location: Portland Head Light is tucked inside Fort Williams Park at 1000 Shore Road in Cape Elizabeth, Maine.

 Visit: Fort Williams Park is open free to the public from sunrise until sunset daily year-round.
-There is a small fee to visit the museum in the Keepers’ Quarters, which is open from 10 a.m. to 4 p.m. daily Memorial Day weekend through October 31 and weekends only late April through Memorial Day and November through the first weekend in December.
-In addition to the lighthouse and museum,... explore what remains of this former military installation, which is now a 90-acre, town-owned park.
+There is a small fee ($2 for adults, $1 for kids 6 to 18) to visit the museum in the Keepers’ Quarters, which is open from 10 a.m. to 4 p.m. daily Memorial Day weekend through October 31 and weekends only late April through Memorial Day and November through the first weekend in December.
+In... addition to the lighthouse and museum, explore what remains of this former military installation, which is now a 90-acre, town-owned park.

 Tips for Photographers: Portland Head Light has such gorgeous lines, it shoots well from many angles, so walk along the crushed stone Cliff Walk seeking a variety of views.
 The waves get pretty wild around Portland Head Light when a storm is kicking up, so be there to capture the drama if you can.Continue to 6 of 11 below.